Technical Information

 All Windows Servers, Mac OS X Servers and Linux Servers qualify if they are supported by the database vendor.

-Database performance is primarily bound to disk speed and RAM for caching.
-4Gb of RAM and 300Gb of diskspace can be enough for most configuration but it clearly depends on the volume of the databases and the number of users.
+2Gb of RAM and a SSD with 512Gb is now the minimum for most database server configuration but it clearly depends on the volume of the databases and the number of users.

 Fast hard disks (10K-15K RPM) and ultra fast SSD disks with hardware RAID controllers are recommended.
 These disks will be constantly under stress because of the concurrent use of the database but they will contain less data than on the file server.